Jeffro80/Assessments_Analyser/README.md

 - Won't filter out Course Total entry if it also has 'transferred' in its feedback text.
+- % figures in file names for extracted students are not always correct.
+E.g. .29 will be saved as '29%' due to rounding of floats.

 ## Items to fix